ShahWahidy/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    -> makes it easy to build relative route paths and link locations, creating more generalized and flexible code
 1. How would you explain form validation to someone who has never programmed before?
+    -> form validation helps you type in the correct information so nothing breaks.
 1. In 1-2 sentences, define end to end testing.
+    ->  to test the functionality and performance of an application under product-like circumstances and data to replicate live settings.
+The goal is to simulate what a real user scenario looks like from start to finish.

 ## Instructions